hrevert/HtSettingsModule/docs/storage-adapters.md

 return [
     'ht_settings' => [
         // This is optional.
-        // You can specify this is config/autoload/ht-settings-module.global.php 'storage_path' => 'data/settings',
+        // You can specify this in config/autoload/ht-settings-module.global.php 'storage_path' => 'data/settings',
     ],
     'service_manager' => [